Electoral

 STEP SEVEN: Announcing Our Endorsements

-Once we have assessed the candidate(s), the filing deadlines and/or contested primaries have passed, and we have found a good match for a Sister Race among our Sister District community, we can announce our endorsements in particular districts.
+Once we have assessed the candidate(s), the filing deadlines and/or contested primaries have passed, and we have found a good match for a candidate among our Sister District team community, we announce our endorsements.

 Contact